 Given its highly accessible location and connections with East Street and Bedminster, St Catherine’s Place is identified by Bristol Council as a key development site that can facilitate the comprehensive regeneration of this area.

-Work is currently underway on Catherine’s House, the first phase of this regeneration project which will provide 54 quality new homes.
+Work is now complete on Catherine’s House, the first phase of this regeneration project, providing 54 quality new homes.
 Future phases will include residential, retail and leisure uses, transforming this part of Bedminster into a vibrant residential location.